-This section contains a discussion of the material elements of compensation awarded to, earned by or paid to (i) our Chief Executive Officer ("CEO"), (ii) our Chief Financial Officer, (iii) our three other most highly compensated executive officers who were serving as executive officers as of December 29, 2012, (iv) Mike L. Kovar, who served as our Chief Financial Officer until December 10, 2012, and (v) Mark D. Quick, who would have been one of our three most highly compensated executive officers as an executive officer as of December 29, 2012.
-These individuals are referred to as the "Named Executive Officers" in this proxy statement.
+This section contains a discussion of the material elements of compensation awarded to, earned by or paid to (i) our Chief Executive Officer ("CEO"), (ii) our Chief Financial Officer and (iii) our three other most highly compensated executive officers who were serving as executive officers as of December 28, 2013.
+These individuals are referred to as the "Named Executive Officers" in this Proxy Statement.